 signal detection theory

-a theory predicting how and when we detect the presence of a faint stimulus ("signal") amid background stimulation ("noise").
-Assumes there is no single absolute threshold and detection depends partly on a person's experience, expectations, motivation, and level of fatigue.
-(Myers Psychology 8e p.
-199)
+A theory predicting how and when we detect the presence of a faint stimulus ("signal") amid background stimulation ("noise").
+The four potential outcomes are hit, miss, false alarm and correct rejection.

 just noticeable difference

-The smallest difference that can be detected between two physical stimuli.
+The smallest difference that can be detected between two physical stimuli 50% of the time.